 The Neuropsychology Service also offers training programs at the externship, internship (http://www.psych.uic.edu/internship/trainOppr.htm), and residency levels.
 The Neuropsychology Program within the Department of Psychiatry at the University of Illinois College of Medicine at Chicago (UIC) is recruiting one new position in its two-year residency program in clinical neuropsychology.
 The program is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) and conforms to the Houston Conference guidelines for training in clinical neuropsychology.
-We have 6 faculty neuropsychologists, 2 of whom are board certified in Clinical Neuropsychology (ABPP).
+We have 5 faculty neuropsychologists, 1 of whom is board certified in Clinical Neuropsychology (ABPP).
 Fellows receive broad clinical training with diverse adult neurologic, psychiatric, and neurodevelopmental populations and clinical rotations are flexible.
 All residents participate in a variety of didactic activities including a Neuroanatomy review course and Behavioral Neurosciences seminar, teaching/supervision of interns and graduate students, and contribution to or initiation of research programs under the mentorship of faculty.
 Research programs are ongoing in the following areas: Mood Disorders, Vascular Cognitive Disorders, Electrical Injury, Traumatic Brain Injury, Chronic Pain, Hormones and Cognition, and Epilepsy.
-Rotations in other medical clinics such as Memory and Cognitive Wellness Clinic, Neurosurgery Clinic, EEG Lab, and Neuroradiology may also be arranged as individual candidate interests dictate.
+Rotations in other medical clinics such as Memory and Aging Clinic, Neurosurgery Clinic, EEG Lab, and Neuroradiology may also be arranged as individual candidate interests dictate.

 Neil H. Pliskin, Ph.D., ABPP-CN